 60-Day Time Limit

-You have 60 days from the date you receive the Statement of the Case to submit your appeal.
-You can do this by filing Form 9, Appeal to Board of Veterans’ Appeals.
+You have 60 days from receiving the Statement of the Case to submit your appeal.
+You can do this by filing Form 9, Appeal to Board of VA Disability Appeals.
 This form tells the Board of Veterans’ Appeals what you disagree with in the VA’s decision and why you believe your claim should be approved.

 If an attorney represents you, they will likely file VA Form 9 on your behalf.
-If an attorney does not represent you, you can file Form 9 yourself.
+If an attorney does not represent you, you can file Form 9.

-If your appeal to the board was unsuccessful and they decided against you, the Board of Veterans’ Appeals will send a notification letter explaining their decision reviews and the next steps in the appeal process.
+Was your appeal to the board unsuccessful, and they decided against you?
+In that case, the Board of VA Disability Appeals will send a notification letter explaining their decision reviews and the next steps in the appeal process.